 If you feel yourself starting to drift off a bit, you should pull over to a safe area, like a parking lot, and rest until you feel comfortable enough to drive.

-If you or a loved one have been injured in a car accident, contact the Houston attorney at The Law Offices of Hilda L. Sibrian, PC today.
+If you or a loved one have been injured in a car accident, contact the Houston attorney at the Law Offices of Hilda Sibrian today.